 We believe when a military member serves our nation, his or her family serves alongside.
 River Crest Hospital treats the spectrum of difficulties affecting the whole person and the whole family, with special understanding of the unique stresses and problems of military and families.
 We salute your service, and we stand ready to help you if the need arises.

-The evidence-based program at River Crest Hospital addresses military-specific issues with appropriate interventions and therapy.
+The evidence-based treatment track at River Crest Hospital addresses military-specific issues with appropriate interventions and therapy.
 Moreover, the overall curriculum design is based upon the National Center for PTSD’s best practices.

 While some patients experience post-traumatic stress, others struggle with depression, anxiety and adjustment disorders related to noncombat trauma, separation, grief/loss or reintegration issues.